Northland Regional Council’s role and policies

 Under the Resource Management Act, the Northland Regional Council’s responsibility is to monitor and regulate the discharges of contaminants into or on to land, air or water in Northland.

 The mechanism for doing this is our Proposed Regional Plan which is the rulebook for the way Northland’s water, air, soil and coast are used and managed.

-The main waste management issues faced by the Northland community and its Councils are:
+The main waste management issues faced by the council and its communities are:

-- waste discharges from boats and the lack of pump out facilities in popular mooring areas;
+- water discharges from boats and the lack of pump out facilities in popular mooring areas

-- the impact of septic tank discharges in some settlements, particularly along the coast;
+- the impact of septic tank discharges in some settlements, especially along the coast

-- extra waste, refuse and sewage generated by the large number of summer visitors to Northland; and
+- extra waste, refuse and sewage generated by the influx of summer visitors to Northland, and

 - the safe disposal of hazardous wastes.